Aneetapeter/scanix_2/README.md

-# Scanix AI - Professional Facial Paralysis Detection
+# Scanix AI - Facial Paralysis Detection System

-A comprehensive AI-powered application for detecting facial paralysis using advanced computer vision and machine learning techniques.
+A comprehensive AI-powered application for detecting facial paralysis using advanced machine learning techniques.
 Built with Flutter for the frontend and Python Flask for the backend.

 ## 🚀 Features

-- **AI-Powered Analysis**: Advanced facial symmetry analysis using computer vision
+- **AI-Powered Analysis**: Advanced facial analysis using machine learning
 - **Professional UI/UX**: Modern, responsive design with smooth animations
 - **Real-time Processing**: Fast analysis with results in under 10 seconds
 - **Multi-platform Support**: Works on Windows, Linux, macOS, and mobile devices